-- Allocated times are sufficient to enable care and support to be provided to an individual in accordance with their personal plan. - The delivery of care must not be not less than 30 minutes unless it meets either condition A, B or C as set out in section 8 of the Act.
+- Allocated times are sufficient to enable care and support to be provided to an individual in accordance with their personal plan. - The delivery of care is not less than 30 minutes unless it meets either condition A, B or C as set out in section 8 of the Act.